Match fixing related to gambling: Ban on sports betting

-The betting policy of the World Baseball Softball Confederation, which governs international competition in both baseball and softball, was apparently influenced by that of Major League Baseball.
-Players, team staff, match officials, employees of national federations, and executives of organizing committees of WBSC-sanctioned events are prohibited from betting on any event within their specific sport, whether or not it is sanctioned by WBSC.
+The betting policy of the World Baseball Softball Confederation, which governs international baseball and softball, is influenced by that of Major League Baseball.
+Participants in WBSC-sanctioned events are prohibited from betting on events within their sport, regardless of sanctioning.
 For example, individuals associated with international baseball cannot bet on Major League Baseball games, though those associated only with softball can bet on MLB games.
 In addition, when baseball and/or softball is part of a multisport event, individuals involved with the participants in the baseball/softball events cannot bet on any other event taking place at that specific multisport event.

 Each of these organizations was, and may still be influenced by fears that their games could come under the influence of gamblers in the absence of these tough measures.
 Critics of such hard line measures note that in spite of such policies, such influence nonetheless does occur.

 When international motorcycle racing (MotoGP and World Superbike) race in the United States, the online gambling sites that advertise are prohibited from having their advertising on the motorcycles, owing to the similar hard line against gambling enforced by the majority of sports federations in the country.
 AMA Pro Racing (the ASN for the FIM in the United States) regulations prohibit gambling advertising and prohibit participants from betting on races.